Binge Eating: Risk Factors, Health Impacts, Assessment, And Treatment

 What Other Eating Disorders Are Linked to Binge Eating?

-Other eating disorders linked to binge eating share similar behaviors or psychological traits, making it important to understand their interrelationships.
+Other eating disorders linked to binge eating are anorexia and food addiction.
 These disorders coexist with binge eating or transition into one another, complicating the individual’s experience with food and body image.

 When to Seek Help for Binge Eating?